karansingh2328/Financial_Transaction_Analytics/README.md

 Original dataset used for the project.

+> **Note:** Google Drive may display a warning stating that it cannot scan this large file for viruses.
+This is a standard Google Drive message for large files.
+The file can still be downloaded normally.

 [**Download Raw Data**](https://drive.google.com/file/d/1NcEsWK-u5WXoEyC6srQ73oS6bEHwG74i/view?usp=drive_link)

 ### 📁 Cleaned Data

 Dataset after data cleaning, validation, column restructuring, and removal of unnecessary fields.

+> **Note:** Google Drive may display a warning stating that it cannot scan this large file for viruses.
+This is a standard Google Drive message for large files.
+The file can still be downloaded normally.

 [**Download Cleaned Data**](https://drive.google.com/file/d/15yiUP6dDEl5z0dptTlt_sBpUdWGb2eA6/view?usp=drive_link)

 ### 📁 Feature-Engineered Data

 Final analytical dataset containing engineered features used for customer, transaction, geographic, time-based, and fraud analysis.

+> **Note:** Google Drive may display a warning stating that it cannot scan this large file for viruses.
+This is a standard Google Drive message for large files.
+The file can still be downloaded normally.

 [**Download Feature-Engineered Data**](https://drive.google.com/file/d/1hjuhL_HFuJVuc93oxo5dTiKd04AZMxuO/view?usp=drive_link)